MicrosoftLearning/mslearn-postgresql/Instructions/Labs/09-exercise-assess-query-performance-query-store.md

     ![Screenshot of the Azure toolbar with the Cloud Shell icon highlighted by a red box.](media/09-portal-toolbar-cloud-shell.png)

+    If prompted, select the required options to open a *Bash* shell.
+If you have previously used a *PowerShell* console, switch it to a *Bash* shell.

 3. At the Cloud Shell prompt, enter the following to clone the GitHub repo containing exercise resources:

     ```bash